 The actual terms and conditions of the Lease, usually contained in the Lease Agreement itself, are then attached to the Land Titles Office form as an attachment or annexure.
 The Form, the Lease Agreement attachment, Certificate of Title and the set fee will need to be lodged with the Land Titles Office for registration.
 If all is in order, the Lease is recorded on the Certificate of Title for the property.

-Do I need to register my Commercial Lease in NSW?
+Do I need to register my Commercial Lease in QLD?

-What do I need to do to register my lease?
+What do I need to do to register my Commercial lease in QLD?

 What do I do now?